wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.2.3 =
+Maintenance Update.
+1 Bug fix for full compatibility with PHP caching plugins with 2 Image Alt and Caption text tweaks and full compatibility with WordPress version 4.2.1

 = 1.2.2 =
 Maintenance Upgrade.
 Update now for 1 js bug fix from version 1.2.1 released 24-04-2015